-Skills in this area are often more relevant to those working in management positions or who are otherwise asked to input on business strategy.
+Skills in this area are often more relevant to those working in management positions or who are otherwise asked to input on business project controls and budgets.
 Many job postings reference the need for experience working within a business environment.